Check back here for faculty updates

 Paul Bronisław Kmiec (Acting for Film) will be guiding students through the differences of stage and on-screen acting.
 He will focus on both non-verbal expression, as well as scripted text work.

 Mr. Kmiec is a professional filmmaker and educator.
 He is currently completing his Master's in Film & Television Studies at the Aristotle University of Thessaloniki in Greece.
 Mr. Kmiec graduated cum laude from SUNY Purchase Film Conservatory in 2015 with a B.F.A in Writing & Directing for film.
 Recently his film "Skye" screened at the Solaris Film Festival in Nice, France and was awarded Best Director of Short Film Category at the Symi International Film Festival in Greece.
+"Skye" also won the award for Best Female Actor.
 Mr. Kmiec's music video, "When November Came" was awarded winner at the Berlin Flash Film Festival in Germany (July 2018) and will also be featured at the Movement for Peace event at the 17th Annual Santa Cruz Film Festival this October 2019.
 In 2013 his film “Magi” won BEST SHORT FILM at the Santa Cruz Film Festival.
 In 2012 Mr. Kmiec was awarded The Joan Potter & Miriam Arsham Award for Directing Actors from SUNY Purchase College and is a two-time recipient of the Harriet Irsay Scholarship from the American Institute of Polish Culture.
 His essay, “Cinema: A Source of Polish Survival” was published in their annual magazine.
 Mr. Kmiec has lived and worked in Hollywood, Northern California and Boston where he has taught history and theatre.
 He will be returning as Film Instructor for the SUNY Purchase Summer Film Intensive for a fifth year.

 Joe Short (Suzuki Movement & Heightened Text) Mr. Short is a professional actor, teacher, and production artist.
 He has performed in numerous theaters in Boston, New York, Rhode Island, Washington DC, and elsewhere.
 Mr. Short was a founding artistic associate of two successful New England theatre companies: Bridge Rep of Boston and The Wilbury Theatre Group, in Providence, RI.
 He has also directed both professionally and at the university level, most recently directing True West, by Sam Shepard, for the Gloucester Stage Company.
 Mr. Short has taught acting at numerous universities in the area and has been an instructor of acting, voice, and movement at the University of Rhode Island since 2010.
 His wide interest in the craft of theater also includes the production support for the newly created Theatre, Dance, and Media concentration at Harvard University, and as production manager of the Gloucester Stage Company, a 176-seat professional theater in Gloucester, MA, since 2013.
 Mr. Short earned his B.F.A. at the University of Rhode Island, and is an M.F.A. graduate of the Brown University/Trinity Rep Consortium.
 He lives in Boston with his wife, McCaela, and enjoys travelling (far and often is best!), hiking in the Berkshires, and woodworking in his free-time.